microsoft/WhatTheHack/999-SAPonAzure/Coach/01-SAP-Auto-Deployment.md

 ## Prerequisite

-A valid Azure subscription which can create azure resources (computed-series, E-series, storage, Network..) for Azure regions: uswest2 and useast2
+A valid Azure subscription which can create azure resources (computed D-series, E-series, storage, Network..) for Azure regions: uswest2 and useast2

 Azure subscription whitelisted with Azure Netapp Filesystem (ANF)